All Products

 progress

-The sub-task progress: m/n. n is the number of sub-steps to be executed (usually positively correlated with the number of partitions), and m is the number of sub-steps currently executed.
+The progress of the subtask: m/n. `n` is the number of substeps to run (usually proportional to the number of partitions), and `m` is the number of substeps that have been run.

 start_time